AndresRestrepoRodriguez/multiclass-classification-dicom2d/README.md

 To handle DICOM images, we convert them into 2D image tensors that can be fed into the PyTorch models for binary classification tasks.

-## Binary Image Classification
+## Multiclass Image Classification

-Binary classification refers to categorizing images into two distinct classes.
-In the case of medical image analysis, these classes could represent "normal" vs "abnormal" findings, "benign" vs "malignant" conditions, or any other binary category.
-The model learns to classify images based on features extracted from the DICOM images.
+Multiclass image classification extends beyond binary classification by categorizing images into three or more distinct classes.
+In the context of medical image analysis, this could involve classifying conditions such as "normal," "benign," and "malignant," or identifying different types of abnormalities, diseases, or anatomical structures.
+The model learns to distinguish between multiple categories by extracting relevant features from the input images, such as DICOM images, and assigning them to one of the predefined classes.
+This approach is crucial in medical diagnostics, where multiple outcomes or diagnoses are possible based on the visual information in the image.

 ## How to Use